jdisset/gaga/README.md

 	const int nbGenerations = 200;
 	ga.step(nbGenerations);
 ```

-See tests for more examples.
+See the examples folder for usage of novely search and SQlite export.

 ## Parallelism
-GAGA supports both MPI and native C++ thread based parallelism.
-For the natice c++ parallelisation (recommended on shared memory architectures), you need to set the number of threads using GAGA::setNbThreads().
-Default is 1 thread.
+GAGA supports both native C++ thread based parallelism and ZeroMQ network distribution.
+For the native c++ parallelisation (recommended on shared memory architectures), you need to set the number of threads using `GAGA::setNbThreads()`.
-If you need to use MPI parralelism (when running on a cluster for example), `#define GAGA_MPI_CLUSTER` before including gaga.
-You then need to link the MPI library of your choice (OpenMPI or IntelMPI for example) when compiling.
+With ZeroMQ based parallelisation, you can distribute the evaluation of the individuals on a local machine or on several networked machines.
+The GAGAZMQ extension provides C++ workers that you can run from the same program as the server, in different threads, or as their own independent program, potentially on different machine.
+A simple python worker is also provided, meaning you can evaluate individuals in python, as long as you are able to parse your own DNA.
+More details and a working example are in tests/gagazmq_tests.hpp

 ## Advanced customization
 Although GAGA provides sane "basic" defaults, most key algorithmic steps of the Genetic Algorithm can be swapped and augmented.
-Here is a brief overview of the main blocks:
- - `newGenerationFunction()` is a lambda called at the begining of every `step()`.
-Default doesn't do anything, so feel free to use it as a hook.
- - `nextGenerationFunction()` is a lambda that acts as a wrapper for the main method, currently either `classic()` or `speciation()`.
-You can write your own main method.
- - `evaluate()` is a lambda used both by the classic and the speciation main methods.
-It calls the evaluator on every individuals, evaluating them in parallel using a threadpool.
-You could replace this if you know what you are doing.
-That's, for example, what the zero-mq distributed evaluation does.
-(Cf. gagatools)
+See examples folder.

 ## Main options and configuration methods
 ### General